Harkool/SCALE-AMP/README.md

   * Macro-F1, Macro-AUC, Macro-Accuracy, Hamming Loss

-> You can easily extend this script to evaluate all folds or generate ROC curves if needed.
+> You can easily extend these scripts to evaluate multiple folds or generate ROC plots.

 ---